masxxiii/Quizzoo/README.md

 <img src="./gitResources/icon.png" align="right"
      alt="Quizzoo logo by MZ" width="120" height="120">

 Quizzoo is a fun quiz app built for iphone and ipad in swift.
-An exciting app developed for everyone.

 * **Choose** from three options.
 * **Check** your score.